JosephOHagan/SVRA/README.md

 Used to display the current frame rate of the scene
 ### Setup:
 * Drag and drop into scene
-* Toggle on and off with 'f' key on keyboard
+* Toggle on and off with f key on keyboard